 My education background has always been English language arts/history.
 After receiving my bachelor's degree in English/creative writing from San Diego State University, I decided to pursue my graduate degree in British literature/history.
 Upon graduating from SDSU, I immediately found a love for teaching 6th graders, and this is the age group I have been working with ever since.
 Sixth graders are fun, energetic, and always keep me on my toes.
 There is never a dull moment in my classroom, and not one day has ever felt like the one before.
 I consider myself lucky to have such a profession and love of learning.

 I am local to the area, having grown up in Fairfax County and graduated from Stone Ridge in Bethesda.
 I attended Boston College, where I received my Bachelor of Arts in elementary education and my Master of Education in curriculum and instruction.
-After graduating, I worked at a parochial school in Rockville, MD, where I taught fifth grade, before moving to Oxford, MS. While in Mississippi, I received my M.B.A. from the University of Mississippi.
-Upon returning to the area, I worked at a school in Tenleytown, where I taught science labs to kindergarten through fifth graders and also taught science to sixth through eighth graders.
+After graduating, I worked at a parochial school in Rockville, MD, where I taught fifth grade.
+Later, I moved to Oxford, Mississippi, to achieve my M.B.A. from the University of Mississippi.
+Upon returning to the area, I worked at a school in Tenleytown, where I taught science labs to kindergartners through fifth graders and science to sixth through eighth graders.
 When that school’s door closed, it opened one for me at Potomac.

 Potomac is family.
-I am beginning my fourth year at Potomac teaching the fourth grade.
+I am beginning my fifth year here teaching the fourth grade.
 Potomac has encouraged my growth as a teacher and as a member of the greater school community.
-Not only am I a faculty member, but a parent as well.
+Not only am I a faculty member, but I am a Potomac parent as well.
 I look forward to watching my sons grow and learn in such a wonderful and caring learning environment.

-When I am not at school, I enjoy spending time with my husband, our two sons, and our two dogs, Murdock and Merlin.
+When I am not at school, I enjoy spending time with my husband, our two sons, and our dogs, Sherlock and Merlin.
 We love old cars and spending time outdoors.